What is MBA? Full Form, Types, History, Courses, Subjects, Exams, Colleges, and More

 Q3.
 What is the cost of an MBA in India?

-Depending on the study mode and college you choose, the MBA course fee differs.
-It usually ranges between INR 2,00,000 to INR 25,00,000.
+Depending on the study mode, specialisation and college you choose, the MBA course fee differs.
+It usually ranges between INR 30,000 and INR 30+ lakh.

 Q4.
 Which MBA has the highest salary?

 Securing a high salary package after an MBA relies on your skills, experiences, and other factors.
 Apart from this, the industry in which you work also matters.
-For instance, as per today’s market trend, business analytics is a booming sector; therefore, the salary potential in this field would be high.
+For instance, as per today’s market trend, business analytics, finance, IT, etc., are booming sectors; therefore, the salary potential in this field would be high.

 Every query is necessary.